-As with most process art activities, this project changes up the “paint brush” notion and puts kids in creative control.
+As is often the case in process art for toddlers, this project changes up the “paint brush” notion and puts kids in creative control.
 You’ll need a muffin tin (I like the variety I can present in a mini muffin tin), clothespins, cotton balls, and washable paint.

 Pour a small amount of paint into each cavity.
 You can choose to stick with one color in each area, or you can place two colors in some.
 This will allow kids to experiment with color mixing on their own.

 Use a clothespin to pinch a cotton ball onto the end.
 You can choose to place one “paintbrush” in each cavity, or let the kids do this on their own.
 You’ll get different results depending on how you choose to present this.
-If you place the “brushes” yourself, you’ll get less color mixing (which might be a good thing if you’re Type A).
+If you place the “brushes” yourself, you’ll get less color mixing (which might feel “safer” if you’re Type A).
 If you let the kids take charge of this, you will likely see more muddling of the colors, which can be a good thing.